My Tokyo Guide

 Main content starts here.

 When you're strolling through Tokyo's ultramodern canyons of glass and concrete buildings, it can be easy to forget that this is a seaside city full of rivers, lakes, ponds, and canals.
-Consider this short selection of activities a starting point for exploring your own water-themed day.
+Consider this short selection of , from riverside walks to waterfront dining, as a starting point for exploring your own water-themed day.

 Kiyosumi Gardens offers manicured lawns and lush foliage in any season, plus a photogenic pond with resident ducks, carp, and turtles.
 At the water's edge you'll find stepping stones formed from beautiful slabs of rock.
 Winding paths present engaging scenes every step of the way.
 Trees, flowers, and wooden pavilions make beautiful backdrops for photos to share with family and friends.
 At the far end of the park is a monument to Japan's most famous haiku poem, which is about a frog plopping into an old pond.
 To get a sense of the tranquility that inspired the poet Matsuo Basho, aim to visit Kiyosumi Gardens in the morning.

 Just a ten-minute walk away, you will encounter the powerful presence of the Sumidagawa River at Kiyosu Bridge.
-This 90-year-old structure was modeled on a famous bridge in Cologne, Germany.
-Go up the flight of steps just a short walk to the left to enjoy lunch in a restaurant with a great view of the bridge and the river itself.
+This structure, built in 1928, was modeled on a famous bridge in Cologne, Germany.
+Go up the flight of steps just a short walk to the left to enjoy lunch in a waterfront restaurant with a great view of the bridge and the river itself.

-At PITMANS, you can enjoy a meal while looking out at the Sumida River.
-Their speciality is barbecue, grilled for you by professionals.
-Try it casually at lunch, or in the evening as a main meal.
-The home-brewed craft beer and Eggs Benedict (on the breakfast menu) are particularly recommended.
+At PITMANS, you can savor your meal while enjoying a waterfront view of the Sumida River.
+The specialty of this Tokyo restaurant with terrace seating is barbecue, grilled for you by professionals.
+Try it casually at lunch, or in the evening as the main meal.
+The home-brewed craft beer and eggs Benedict (on the breakfast menu) are particularly recommended.

-If an afternoon walk appeals to you, your next destination is 4 km up the Sumidagawa in Asakusa.
+If an afternoon walk appeals to you, your next destination is 4 km up the Sumida River in Asakusa.
 The riverside path offers engaging sights, including flowers, seagulls, boats, and barges, while haiku on plaques offer a reminder that you are still in Basho territory.
-As you walk, you will pass some tempting places to visit, including the Ryogoku Kokugikan sumo stadium, as well as the Edo-Tokyo Museum and the Sumida Hokusai Museum, both located behind the stadium.
+As you progress along your Sumida River walk, you will pass some tempting places to visit, including the Ryogoku Kokugikan sumo stadium, as well as the Edo-Tokyo Museum, and the Sumida Hokusai Museum, both located behind the stadium.

 Now you're just a short stroll from the beating heart of old Tokyo, Asakusa.
 Sensoji Temple draws visitors from all over the world and is one of Tokyo's must-see spots.
-But you will find so much else to enjoy in Asakusa as well, ranging from rickshaw rides to river trips, and craft shops to colorful arcades.
+But you will find so much more to enjoy in Asakusa, ranging from rickshaw rides to river trips, and craft shops to colorful arcades.
 Visit the multi-floor Asakusa Culture Tourist Information Center to explore your options and find out about the latest hotspots, as well as experiences that will take you back in time to the days of Edo, as Tokyo was once called.

+End a full day of Tokyo exploration with waterfront dining.
 Here, looking out over the dark evening beauty of the Kandagawa River, enjoy food and drink made with Japan's finest ingredients at Ichinoichinoichi Restaurant & Bar.
-If French fries with squid-ink sauce is too adventurous, there are plenty of delicious alternatives, including steamed sea bream on rice.
-The drinks selection includes excellent examples of junmaishu sake.
+Enjoy a wide range of creative Japanese cuisine and junmaishu sake perfectly paired to your meal.